conradarcturus/mapalgo/data/README.md

 **Kinds of Data**
 * POP - Population
 * TBI - Elevation of Bedrock
+* PSL - ??? we will find out

 Only the coarse 5/10/60 minute resolution files are updated to github since the other files are quite large and the data may have limited use agreements.